 Your vet will also probably take a culture of the abscess to determine the cause of infection and swelling.
 Post-operation, topical medication and injectable antibiotics can be prescribed.

 A Vitamin A-fortified diet and a healthy tank environment are crucial to avoid infections and potential abscesses.

 With my first turtle, I made a big mistake of only feeding commercial pellets.
-The dubious claims on the labels got better of me.
-However, now I aim to give a fully fortified diet, and you should do.
+The dubious claims on the labels got the better of me.
+However, now I aim to give you a fully fortified diet.
 Make sure your turtle’s diet includes leafy veggies, calcium supplements, and vitamins.